Reds vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- Over the past 10 games, bookmakers have not installed the Reds as the favorite once.
+- The Reds have been the favorite once in the past 10 games and lost that contest.

-- The Reds and their opponents have combined to hit the over four times in their last 10 games with a total.
+- In their last 10 games with a total, the Reds and their opponents are 4-6-0 when it comes to hitting the over.

 Read More About This Game